Who doesn’t like waterfalls?

 You could also enter the second and third waterfalls pools if you want, but the water can be very chilly at times, so don’t forget to pack a set of extra clothes.

-There are also a few other amazing waterfalls located in the Costa Rican part of the cloud forest, and you could hike up there if you wish to visit.
+You will thank the place for the beautiful memories it will arouse in you.
+There are also a few other impressive waterfalls located in the Costa Rican part of the cloud forest, and you could hike up there if you wish to visit.

 2) Romelio and Kiki waterfall

-The waterfall is tough to reach, and I would be advised to hike with a crew.
-It is located in the ngabe-bugle region in Chiriquí.
+The waterfall is tough to reach, and it is advised to hike with a crew.
+It is located in the Ngäbe-Buglé region in Chiriquí.

 The Kiki waterfall, on the other hand, is also known as Sendero Choro de Kiki.
 It is a majestic and beautiful waterfall that can be seen through the waterfall cliff.